jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Starting in 1776, within Rousseau's lifetime, Darth King faced the music when the American people started a revolution.
 One year after Rousseau died, the French had their own uprising in 1789.
 And on it went from country to country because Rousseau, and others like him, made extras realize they should become player gods in a country "of the people, for the people, by the people."

-Cinderella soon forgot about the fancy ball, and instead sung the music of freedom in a choir of equals, that sounded something like this:
+Cinderella soon forgot about the fancy ball, and instead sung the music of freedom in a choir of equals, that went something like this:

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GleefulAcclaimedIndianspinyloach' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>